techniklman/beautiful-jekyll/_posts/2017-10-26-Update-windows10-to-Fall-creators.md

 If you check for Windows Updates, it doesn't offer an update to 1709.
 So how do we do it?

-# Download from MSDN Downloads
+# Upgrade Windows 10 Enterprise

 Download the 1709 update from your MSDN subscriptions.
 Select the version titled **Windows 10 (multi-edition) VL, Version 1709 (Updated Sept 2017)**.
 The downloaded ISO is  named *en_windows_10_multi-edition_vl_version_1709_updated_sept_2017_x64_dvd_100090741.iso*
 ![image](https://user-images.githubusercontent.com/32394146/32055132-79cd40dc-ba93-11e7-8eaf-80b981c9e47d.png)